johandersson/freemindsearch/README.md

 ## Additional Info
 - Cross‑platform (Java)
 - Open source (GPLv3)
 - Lightweight and easy to use

+## Build
+Currently only build from source with javac is available.

 © Johan Andersson, 2025